ExaWorks/psij-python/README-testing.md

 ===================

-This is the most direct way to run the tests and it must be done from the main psi-j directory.
+This is the most direct way to run the tests and it must be done from the main psij directory.
 Use the following steps:

 1. Install dependencies:
 ```bash